onderaltintas/arz.js/README.md

 # arz.js The Map Framework for Humanity
 0- Meaning of ARZ is "Earth (in english)" or "Gaia (in greek)".

-The name comes from Asimov's Foundation series, 4th book, "Foundation Borders".
+The name comes from Asimov's Foundation series, 4th book, "Foundation's Edge".
 I wanted to name it "Gaia" but unfortunately there are 23984723947 GAIA frameworks or such things in the world.
 Plus, github doesn't allow greek letters (trying here: γη).
 I am happy with the name anyways.
 It feels like the framework is coming from 'a' and going to 'z' by passing 'r' hehe.
 It is in turkish, also means "demand".

 1- Map framework that uses OpenLayers 3+ (now they are using semantic versioning and @5... something version, but these are mostly variations of version 3).
 2- Roadmap etc are @ my mind right now, cannot find time to work on it due to work lief :S